yuvraj050/RegistrationForm/README.md

 4. Access the application:

     Open your web browser and go to http://localhost:3000.
+5. Live Demo

+    You can view a live demo of the application at https://reg-form-xi4u.onrender.com.

 Technologies Used
 1. Node.js: JavaScript runtime for building server-side applications.